OmegaPrecursor/windows/README.md

 windows code

-dont know what to put in here
+source is a work in progress